gpapadas/ManageEmailLists/README.md

 - Find duplicates
 - Extract emails without duplicates
 - Extract personal and business emails separately
+- Extract websites of business emails (along with the above functionality)

 More features are going to be added, like more file types and functionality.